-8. Reporting to Student's Parents / Student
+9. Reporting to Parents of a Student Victim / Student

-The student's parents shall be advised of the results of the investigation and of the action the Board has taken to maintain a safe learning environment unless the student
+- Advise the student's parents of the results of the investigation and of the action the Board has taken to maintain a safe learning environment, unless the student - a) is at least 18 years old or - b) is 16 or 17 years old and has withdrawn from parental control. - Advise the student (age 16 or over) of the results of the investigation and of the action the Board has taken to maintain a safe learning environment.

-- a) is at least 18 years old or - b) is 16 or 17 years old and has withdrawn from parental control.
+10. Support for Student / Parents and Reporting Employee

-In the above two situations the student shall be advised of the results of the investigation and of the action the Board has taken to maintain a safe learning environment
+- □ Advise student / parents about assistance from Board resources. - □ Advise reporting employee about assistance from Board's Employee Assistance Program (EAP).

-9. Report to the College of Teachers
+11. Possible Report to the Ontario College of Teachers

-The Investigator / Staff Review Team shall consider the statutory reporting obligations under Part IX.1 (Reporting Requirements related to Professional Misconduct) of the Ontario College of Teachers Act with respect to members of the College and shall make any required reports.
+- □ If you terminate, suspend or impose employment restrictions on a member of the Ontario College of Teachers: - review the statutory reporting obligations under Part IX.1 (Reporting Requirements related to Professional Misconduct) of the Ontario College of Teachers Act and - make any required reports.

-10. Record of Complaint, Investigation & Response
+12. Record of Complaint, Investigation and Action Taken